albanie/matlab-zsvision/README.md

-*zsvision* is a small collection of matlab and python functions that are occasionally useful for common tasks in computer vision.
+*matlab-zsvision* is a small collection of matlab functions that are occasionally useful for common tasks in computer vision.